dasmuli/Scrub2/README.md

 Last Update:
 I removed the php server synchronisation and changed to file based work.
 This allows backups and sharing with others.
 Much simpler and more control for the user.
-Althouth I startet some p2p code, very interesting, too.
+Although I startet some p2p code, very interesting, too.

 ## Authors